Golden Hills Mobile Home Park--the latest news

 Golden Hills was featured in a recent Denver Post Article

 A new state law gives residents of mobile home parks that are being sold the right to know the terms of the sale offer and to make their own offer to purchase their park.
 The Golden Hills residents formed a cooperative and made a higher offer to buy their mobile home park.
-In fact, they made two better offers to buy their park and both times were turned down by the owner, who ended up selling the park to the California-based company in mid-November.
+In fact, they made two better offers to buy their park and both times were turned down by the previous owner, who ended up selling the park to the California-based corporation in mid-November.